 Like any other stimulant, methamphetamine can kill you if you take too much at once.
 An overdose can lead to dangerously high (or low) blood pressure, intense stomach or chest pain, paranoia, seizures, and kidney failure.

-Quitting meth after long-term use can lead to severe withdrawals, so it’s essential to get help from a medical detox facility to minimize the symptoms and maximize your safety.
+Quitting meth after long-term use can lead to severe withdrawals, so getting help from a medical detox facility is essential to minimize the symptoms and maximize your safety.

 A Compassionate Drug Detox Center In Utah

 If you or a loved one is suffering from meth addiction, know it’s possible to get help.
 The sooner you get off drugs, the sooner you can start to minimize any long-term damage.
-At Nexstep Medical Detox, many of our caring staff have been through the addiction recovery process themselves, so we understand what you’re going through and want to help you get better in a safe, comfortable, private environment.
+At Nexstep Medical Detox, many of our caring staff have been through the addiction recovery process themselves.
+We understand what you’re going through and want to help you get better in a safe, comfortable, private environment.

 Contact us today to find out how to be admitted for your meth detox in Utah.